Hazel Jane Raines

 Hazel Jane Raines (April 21, 1916 – September 4, 1956) was an American pioneer aviator and flight instructor with the Civilian Pilot Training Program.
 During World War II, she was part of the first group of United States women to fly military aircraft, which they did in a war zone for the civilian British Air Transport Auxiliary.
 She was later a member of the civilian contract labor Women Airforce Service Pilots.
 After the war, she taught instrument training in Brazil.
-When President Harry S. Truman authorized the integration of women into the military, she served with Women in the Air Force and was based in Texas, Alabama, and finally London until her death.
+When President Harry S. Truman authorized the integration of women into the military, she served with the Women's Air Force and was based in Texas, Alabama, and finally London until her death.
 Raines was the first woman in Georgia to earn a pilot's license, and has been inducted into both the Georgia Aviation Hall of Fame and the Georgia Women of Achievement.

 Early life

 She was born in Waynesboro, Georgia, on April 21, 1916, to Frank and Bessie Raines, into a family that already included sisters Frankie and Martha.
 Raines pursued her dreams of flying in spite of being born with an unspecified heart condition and chronic asthma.
 She graduated in 1936 from Wesleyan College, a liberal arts school founded a century earlier as the Georgia Female Institute.
 What is known about her early training and experience is gleaned from the 1996 biography Hazel Jane Raines: Pioneer Lady of Flight written by her niece Regina Trice Hawkins, through her access to personal letters inherited by the family upon the 1971 death of Bessie Raines.
 She took her first aviator lessons at Herbert Smart Airport in Macon.
 When she earned her pilot's license in 1938, it earned her the distinction of being the first woman in Georgia to do so.
 Thereafter, she worked as a stunt pilot at local aviation shows.